Live life in colour

 Bold, firey, and unstoppable; fans of red are vivacious, energetic, and passionate.
 Like black, red brings instant drama but be careful to balance it out – red works fantastically with either complementary or contrasting colours.
 Remember, you’re aiming for artistic, not abbatoir.
 Clockwise from top left: Blazer; Rectory Red; Charlotte’s Locks; Picture Gallery Red.
 All at Farrow & Ball.

-In colour pyschology, blue is associated with reliability, sensibility, and a preference for harmony.
+In colour psychology, blue is associated with reliability, sensibility, and a preference for harmony.
 The colour of peace-keepers and great emotional intelligence, blue brings a clean and stable sense of calm to your space and is one of the most versatile of colours, ranging from the darkest ocean hues to light fresh tints.
 Clockwise from top left: Stiffkey Blue; St Giles Blue; Stone Blue; Lulworth Blue.
 All at Farrow & Ball.

 It’s no secret that yellow is associated with sunshine and happiness.
 A love for yellow is a sign of warmth and an easiness of nature.
 From bright egg yolk splashes to subtle springtime tints, yellow brings a feeling of summer and gentle breezes into your home no matter what time of year.